 ES-LA63-S belongs to Arc 4 and was released in 2011 but is still going strong and for good reasons.
 Panasonic shavers, in general, have an excellent build quality and this shaver is no different.

 Although it is an old model, it can still beat some of the newer models in its price range when it comes to building quality and construction.
 It has a glossy silver shine to it and that gives it that high-quality feel which it deserves.

 It is lightweight at 7 ounces and despite its bulky head is not top-heavy and is well-balanced overall.
 It fits nicely into the hand and has a grippy material on the backside which makes it non-slippery.

 In terms of shaving performance, being part of the Arc 4 series, it has a four-blade cutting system.
 Moreover, it has some of the trademark features of the series and also of Panasonic shavers in general.
 These include a powerful motor working at 14000 CPM, an arched profile of the shaving elements, and a pivoting head which moves in two planes in Arc 4.

 However, this shaver also has a second vibrating motor which is placed in the head.
 This motor vibrates when the shaver is working and catches more hair.

 Because of the second motor, ES-LA63-S has a rather bulky head which makes it hard to operate first up and takes some getting used to.

 Among other features, this shaver has the wet and dry shaving ability, has a pop-up trimmer, and gives a runtime of 45 minutes with a single charge.
 These features are pretty much standard these days, but still convenient to have.

-Moreover, there is a headlock which prevents the head from flexing, and a travel lock which prevents the shaver from accidentally turning on when not in use and travel.
+Moreover, there is a headlock that prevents the head from flexing, and a travel lock that prevents the shaver from accidentally turning on when not in use and travel.